hornvale/book/docs/src/010_terrain_i/_introduction.md

 ![Elevation Map](./images/elevation_map.png)

-This may not seem like much, but we will go _deep_ on subsequent steps.
+This may not seem like much, but we will go a bit deeper on subsequent steps.